desirekadjo/IOTManagement/README.md

 #### Endpoints

-we have 3 importants that helps us performing all our operations:
+* we have 3 importants that helps us performing all our operations:

-`/authenticate`
+  * **POST** `/authenticate`
   This endpoint is called by a device to request a JWT token

-`/access`
+  * **POST** ` /access`
   This endpoint is called after a JWt obtained by the device in order to perfom the access checking operation.

-`/heartbeat`
+  *   **POST** ` /heartbeat`
   This is a simple endpoint to ensure that the scanner is woking as expected.